wooldridge/amazon-mark-button/README.md

 ## Description

+Turn your Amazon Dash Button into an Amazon Mark Button.

-A Node.js script that reacts to an Amazon Dash Button.
-When the Amazon Dash Button is button is pressed, the script displays information in the console and, on Mac OS X, plays a random sound.
+A Node.js script that performs a MarkLogic database operation when an Amazon Dash Button is pressed.

 ## References